PharmaLedger-IMI/csc-workspace-main/README.md

     * external-volume: configs directory;
     * internal-volume: volume folder (brick storage). contains the several configured domains
     * wallet patch folders: the folders contain, in the wallet-patch folder and for each case, the custom 'behaviour' that is added to the template folder:
+        * csc-sponsor-wallet/wallet-patch;
-        * fgt-mah-wallet/wallet-patch;
+        * csc-cmo-wallet/wallet-patch;
-        * fgt-pharmacy-wallet/wallet-patch;
+        * csc-courier-wallet/wallet-patch;
-        * fgt-wholesaler-wallet/wallet-patch;
+        * csc-site-wallet/wallet-patch;
-* fgt-dsu-wizard: based on gtin-dsu-wizard
+* csc-dsu-wizard: based on gtin-dsu-wizard
+* csc-sponsor-wallet
-* fgt-mah-wallet
+* csc-cmo-wallet
-* fgt-pharmacy-wallet
+* csc-courier-wallet
-* fgt-wholesaler-wallet
+* csc-site-wallet
     * Wallets for each one of the actors
 * trust-loader-config: custom config to override the wallet loader default ones for each case:
+    * csc-sponsor-fabric-wallet/loader;
-    * fgt-mah-fabric-wallet/loader;
+    * csc-cmo-fabric-wallet/loader;
-    * fgt-pharmacy-fabric-wallet/loader;
+    * csc-courier-fabric-wallet/loader;
-    * fgt-wholesaler-fabric-wallet/loader;
+    * csc-site-wallet/loader;

 ### post install (after running npm install)